 Science museums are among my favorite places to visit.
 In probably a dozen or so museums in several different countries I’ve seen an exhibit called “Foucault’s Pendulum,” in which a heavy weight, suspended from the ceiling by a wire, very slowly changes direction over the course of a day, knocking over a small peg every hour or so or tracing patterns in sand.
 I was vaguely aware that this was supposed to have something to do with the rotation of the planet, but I never really understood what that was.
 And to be perfectly honest, I always thought that watching a pendulum swing for an hour so was about as exciting as watching wheat grow.

 Then, in the early 1990s, I read Umberto Eco’s novel Foucault’s Pendulum.
 The novel has little to do with the pendulum as such, but some of the characters muse over its philosophical implications, and the climax of the story takes place at the site where the original pendulum is now hanging—the Conservatoire des Arts et Métiers (Conservatory of Arts and Trades) in Paris.
-Eco’s story piqued my interest, and while vacationing in Paris I decided to visit the Conservatoire and look a little more deeply into the science and history of the real Foucault’s Pendulum.
+Eco’s story piqued my interest, and on my very first trip to Paris I decided to visit the Conservatoire and look a little more deeply into the science and history of the real Foucault’s Pendulum.

 Getting Into the Swing